 Invariably, the issue that your garden-variety asshat brings up is “It’s a free country.
 I have the right to speak my mind”.
 Not on my forums, you don’t, and not on Blizzard’s either.
 Rather than waste Blizzard’s time in tracking down and smacking down every jerk who wants to use his Internet connection as some kind of cathartic release at the expense of their fellow players, Blizzard has re-introduced the concept of community accountability.
 If you want to be a jerk online then do what I did and start your own podcast/forum/blog.
 You don’t have the right to trample someone else’s online garden.

 Yeah, I know.
-We haven’t been as diligent as we should be in updating the site with the latest and greatest news in land.
+We haven’t been as diligent as we should be in updating the site with the latest and greatest news in MMO land.
 On the other hand, we’re too busy playing them to write much.

 In preparation for our next SnarkCast and because Krystalle can be, at times, a moderating influence on me, I have prepared a Christmas “Naughty or Nice?” list of stories, people, and things that have happened in the past year.
 Don’t expect anything even remotely “correct” or “political”.